Charles Strouse: Recognition

 Strouse won Emmy Awards for music in television adaptions of Bye Bye Birdie and Annie.
 He was also the recipient of the 1999 ASCAP Foundation Richard Rodgers Award and the Oscar Hammerstein Award.
 He became a member of the American Theater Hall of Fame (in 2001) and the Songwriters Hall of Fame.

 Personal life and death

 Strouse was married to director-choreographer Barbara Siman until her death on February 16, 2023.
 They had four children.

-Strouse described himself as a Jewish atheist, and said that after his sister died young from breast cancer, he no longer believed in God.
+Strouse described himself as a Jewish atheist, and said that after his sister died young from breast cancer in 1941 at the age of 40, he no longer believed in God ever since.

-He received the Emperor Has No Clothes Award at the Freedom From Religion Foundation's 34th annual national convention on October 8, 2011.
+The composer shared in various interviews including the Freedom From Religion Foundation (FFRF) that her untimely passing and a rabbi's subsequent words at her funeral were a major turning point that led him to turn away his traditional religion and family's faith during his teenage years.
+He received the Emperor Has No Clothes Award at the FFRF's 34th annual national convention on October 8, 2011.
 The award is "reserved for public figures who make known their dissent from religion".

 Strouse died at his Manhattan home on May 15, 2025, at the age of 96.
-At the time of his death, he was the sole remaining member of the team that produced Annie, following Meehan's death in 2017, and Charnin's death in 2019.
+At the time of his death, he was the sole remaining member of the team that produced Annie, following Thomas Meehan's death in 2017, and Martin Charnin's death in 2019.